Personalized support along your treatment journey

-Olumiant Together is a support program that gives you access to the Companion in Care™ team.
-A Companion in Care is available to answer questions, assist with confirming your insurance coverage, and provide guidance throughout your treatment.
+Olumiant Together is a support program that gives you access to the Companion in Care™ team—a group of people available to help you with personalized assistance, resources, and support throughout your treatment.

-Olumiant Together can help you prepare for productive discussions with your doctor and provide resources and information about living with RA.
+Olumiant Together can help you get more out of doctor visits and give you resources and information about living with your condition.

 We're here to lend an ear whenever you want to talk.
 Please keep in mind that a Companion in Care is not a substitute for your healthcare provider and cannot provide medical or treatment advice.

 If you do not qualify for a savings card, you can still enroll in Olumiant Together by calling 1-844-OLUMIANT (1-844-658-6426).

 As a reminder, HIPAA is the Health Insurance Portability and Accountability Act.
 It provides data privacy and security to protect your medical information.

 Meet your team

 Once your doctor prescribes Olumiant, different members of your healthcare team may reach out to help you get started.